GW2Treasures/gw2api/README.md

 `\GW2Treasures\GW2Api\V2\Endpoint\Account\WalletEndpoint`
 ([source](src/V2/Endpoint/Account/WalletEndpoint.php))

-The [CurrencyEndpoint](Currency\CurrencyEndpoint) can be used to look up the currencies used by this endpoint.
+The [CurrencyEndpoint][CurrencyEndpoint] can be used to look up the currencies used by this endpoint.
 Implements [🔒AuthenticatedEndpoint][AuthenticatedEndpoint].

 ##### Methods